Skip to content

 CI regression gate

-The backend-throughput CI job runs the 50-run sweep on each of the three backends and asserts a per-backend throughput floor.
-The floor JSON lives at tests/data/throughput_floor.json; updates show as deliberate diffs in PRs, so a tightening or relaxation is reviewable rather than accidental.
+Each cell asserts a per-backend throughput floor.
+The floor JSON lives at tests/data/throughput_floor.json and carries an entry for every backend tests.data.benchmark_sweep.BACKENDS enumerates; updates show as deliberate diffs in PRs, so a tightening or relaxation is reviewable rather than accidental.
 A regression below the floor fails CI with a message naming the backend, the measured rate, and the floor.